-General Liam turned towards him, and folded his arm.
-“What are you talking about this is a good tim-”
+General Liam turned towards him and folded his arm.
+“What are you talking about?
+This is a good time-“

 Zero interrupted General Liam as he just continually talked.
-“The Behemoth is walking in a slow pace, at this rate, it will be better if we run away and make it quickly back towards the city.”
+“The Behemoth is walking slowly; at this rate, it will be better if we run away and make it quickly back towards the city.”

 “Please trust me on this.
-Even though, I can’t see or hear right this moment, I can still sense it in a different way.
-We need to leave now!”
+Even though I can’t see or hear, I can still sense it differently.
+So we need to leave now!”

-General Laim went speechless, he completely forgot that Zero was deaf and blind for that split moment, he was to engrossed on what to do.
+General Laim went speechless; he forgot that Zero was deaf and blind for that split moment; he was too engrossed in what to do.

 General Liam thought it over, but then he shook his head.
 “No, not worth the time.
 We need to kill this monster now instead of running away.”
 He then turned around, leaving Zero behind.

-For a moment, Zero thought General Liam understood him as he was shouting and waving towards his soldiers, but as time pass by, he saw nobody moving in the direction that they should be going.
-In actuality, they were staying at their designated spot, waiting for the Behemoth.
+For a moment, Zero thought General Liam understood him as he was shouting and waving toward his soldiers, but as time passed, he saw nobody moving in the direction they should be going.
+So instead, they stayed at their designated spot, waiting for the Behemoth.

 “Damn it!”
 Zero swore, rumbling with annoyance.
-This battle wasn’t going to be in a favorable situation, and there were still a good amount of players and soldiers who were blinded and deaf.
+But unfortunately, this battle wasn’t favorable, and many players and soldiers were still blinded and deaf.

-“What in blazes going on?”
+“What are blazes going on?”
 Jorge replied, holding onto his spine.
 “Is everything alright?”

-“I got a very bad feeling about this.”
-Agnis pushed her body even closer to Zero, her arms wrapping around his spine like her life depended on it.
-“Where are we Zero?”
+“I got a horrible feeling about this.”
+Agnis pushed her body closer to Zero, her arms wrapping around his spine as if her life depended on it.
+“Where are we, Zero?”

 “Zero, we need to move away from this area now!”
 Zeraph yelled, slapping the side of his neck, telling him to hurry up.

-Still, Zero brushed off Zeraph’s pat and stare at the direction of General Liam.
+Still, Zero brushed off Seraph’s path and stared in the direction of General Liam.
 He paced back and forth, debating on what he should do.
 Go in and snatch General Liam and run or choose to fight to the last man standing.
-Zero gritted his teeth, and dash forward.
+Zero gritted his teeth and dashed forward.

 “Ugh!”
-Jorge held in his breath, trying not to barf on Zero’s shoulder.
+Jorge held his breath, trying not to barf on Zero’s shoulder.

-Even the horse whined and whimpered, neighing in fright at what was coming towards them.
-They skittered around, pacing back and forth, until finally they couldn’t take it anymore as they bulked.
-All the soldiers and players who had horses were thrown off their horse as it ran away in fright.
+Even the horse whined and whimpered, neighing in fright at what was coming toward them.
+They skittered around, pacing back and forth until finally, they couldn’t take it anymore as they bulked.
+All the soldiers and players who had horses were thrown off their horses as they ran away in fright.

-People started to panic, knowing full well that controlling their mount wasn’t easy.
-For it to run away made their escape that much difficult, meaning that this was a stand or die fight.
-A rare few who was on their horse were dragged away along with them unable to make them turn around.
+People started to panic, knowing full well that controlling their mount wasn’t easy; for it to run away made their escape that difficult, meaning that this was a stand-or-die fight.
+A rare few on their horse were dragged away, unable to make them turn around.

 “Blasted horse!”
-One of the players fell of with a loud thud as the horse ran away.
+One of the players fell off with a loud thud as the horse ran away.

-Players were chasing after their run away horse, but miserably failed.
-Some were even jostled around by other players and soldiers, trying to stop, causing quite a number of accidents.
+Players were chasing after their runaway horse but miserably failed.
+Some were jostled around by other players and soldiers trying to stop, causing several accidents.

 “What’s going on?!”

 “Something is coming!”
-A player shrilled in fright, the overpowering energy was getting stronger, making it difficult to breath.
+A player shrieked in fright; the overpowering energy was getting stronger, making breathing difficult.
 “We need to escape!”

 “Shut up!
 Nobody is escaping!”